timonson/flowingChart/README.md

 #### Options : Object

-The following options properties are optional:
+Optionally, the following properties of the _options_ object are available:

-- xMax: defines the amount of units on the X-Axis (default: 10)
+- xMax : number, defines the amount of units on the X-Axis (default: 10)
-- yMax: defines the amount of units on the Y-Axis (default: 300)
+- yMax : number, defines the amount of units on the Y-Axis (default: 300)
-- colorChart: the color of the lines of the chart (default: red)
+- colorChart : string, the color of the lines of the chart (default: blue)
-- colorAxis: the color of the coordinate axes (default: black)
+- colorAxis : string, the color of the coordinate axes (default: black)

 ## Example